railskids/railskids.github.io/guides/2016-10-16-lesson1_random.markdown

 ## Nitrous
 We will start by signing into Nitrous and creating a new workspace.
-Most of these steps are explained in the Nitrous Setup Guide [Nitrous Setup](/nitrous-guide) but as we know this is all still new to you below so here are some tips to get your started.
+Most of these steps are explained in the Nitrous Setup Guide [Nitrous Setup](/nitrous-guide) but as we know this is all still new to you below are some tips to get your started.

 Click on the + icon as shown below